aschueppert/portfolio-aschuep/docs/assignments/assignment2.md

 * Design Response: Offer alternative ways to engage (such as anonymously following/RSVPing to events) and allow more private interactions.
 Additionally, make sure the app is accessible to those with disabilities by including features like text-to-speech, closed captioning, and colorblind-friendly interfaces.

 ### Stakeholders: One Person, Multiple Roles (Prompt 3)
 * Observation: A student using MoodBoard may act as both a direct and indirect stakeholder.
 For example, they might be a content creator (direct) and a viewer of other posts (indirect), or they could be part of an organization promoting events while also participating in personal social activities.
+When acting in these different roles, they might want to use the app differently with different privacy/visibility settings.
 * Design Response: Allow users to toggle between different roles (e.g., personal, organization, or academic).
 Each role can have separate feeds and privacy settings, helping users manage their interactions and content differently based on their current activity.

+ ### Stakeholders: Non-targeted Use (Prompt 4)
+* Observation: MoodBoard could be used for purposes outside its intended scope, such as spreading misinformation or organizing inappropriate gatherings.
+This might be especially problematic with the app’s collaborative features.
+* Design Response: Implement content moderation and reporting mechanisms, where users can flag posts or events that violate guidelines.
+Users can report event that do not align with app guidelines and these events can be removed by content moderators.

 ## Storyboarding and sketching

 ### Story 1: Posting Concert